protobeard/madagascar_vanilla/README.md

 * Bill Ingredient Search Radius: set a default ingredient search radius for new production bills.
 * Tailoring:
     * Disable cloth in recipes
-    * Disable valuble textiles in recipes (devilstrand, hyperweave, synthread, thrumbofur, thrumbomane)
+    * Disable valuble textiles in recipes (devilstrand, hyperweave, synthread, thrumbofur, thrumbomane).
+Modders note: what counts as "valuable" can be extended via XML patches.
-    * Disable mood impacting textiles in recipes (human leather, dread leather)
+    * Disable mood impacting textiles in recipes (human leather, dread leather).
+Modders note: what counts as "mood altering" can be extended via XML patches.
 * Crematorium: disable cremating colonist corpses by default.
 * Enable Mech Repair by Default: Yup.
 * Landmark Visibility: enable or disable Odyssey landmark visibility on the world map.